Nyktor/Nyktor/README.md

 # Hi, I’m @Nyktor 👋
 I'm a total absolute INTP nerd that is interested in programming and computer science.
-I'm learning by myself, self-taught.
+Self-taught but also working towards university.

 I upload my progress here.
 ## Interests ✨